 This project is funded by the Indiana Governor's Council for People with Disabilities (GCPD).Visit Indiana Disability History

-Recent Project initiatives include developing new online exhibits and educational products based upon the IDHP’s collection of video-recorded interviews.
-Coming to the site in 2021:
+Recent Project initiatives include new online exhibits and educational products based upon the IDHP’s collection of video-recorded interviews.

 From Segregation to Integration: Oral History About the Education of Children with Disabilities: Four ready-to-use lesson plans about disability history in Indiana for students in grades 4 through 6.